AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

 A processing indicator (or progress bar) is displayed so you can visually monitor the progress of a video profile processing job.

 You can also view the `error.log` file to monitor the progress of an encoding job, to see if encoding is finished, or to see any job errors.
-The `error.log` is found in the `logs` folder where your instance of AEM is installed.
+The `error.log` is found in the `logs` folder where your instance of Experience Manager is installed.

 ## Removing a video profile from folders {#removing-a-video-profile-from-folders}